willwade/AACDataSet/README.md

 - **utterance**: The original AAC message as it would appear on the device
 - **utterance_intended**: The full intended meaning of the message

+---

+## Customizing Prompts and Substitutions

+**To change or tweak the prompts generated for each language, you only need to edit:**

+- `templates/instructions/<lang>.json` — Controls the prompt templates (instructions) for each language.
+- `templates/substitutions/<lang>.json` — Controls the possible substitutions (e.g., time_of_day, setting, tone, etc.) for each language.

+**Do NOT edit `templates/prompt_templates/` directly.**
+- The files in `templates/prompt_templates/` are generated automatically by the script (`scripts/generate_templates.py`) based on the above two folders.
+Any changes you want to make should be made in `templates/instructions` or `templates/substitutions` and then regenerate the prompt templates.

+**Summary:**
+- Edit `templates/instructions/` and `templates/substitutions/` for your language(s)
+- Run `scripts/generate_templates.py` to regenerate all prompt templates
+- `templates/prompt_templates/` will be overwritten automatically

+---

 - **noisy_utterance**: A version with random typing errors
 - **noisy_utterance_qwerty**: Errors based on QWERTY keyboard adjacency
 - **noisy_utterance_abc**: Errors based on ABC keyboard layout